Garie Beach to Era Beach Coastal Walk

 From Little Garie Beach, the trail continues up the hill, walking past the various small cabins that form part of the Little Garie Shack Community.

 Most of these cabins were built by families in the first half of the 20th century, before the land became part of the Royal National Park.
-The cabins have always been, and still are, completely off the grid.
+The cabins have always been, and still are, entirely off the grid.

 Views over Little Garie Beach and Garie Beach